u-blox/ubxlib/README.md

-¦   +---sock                   <-- the sockets API for cell, Wifi (and in the future BLE) ¦   +---security               <-- common API for u-blox security and TLS security/credential storage ¦   +---mqtt_client            <-- common MQTT client API for cell (and in the future Wifi) ¦   +---short_range            <-- internal API used by the BLE and Wifi APIs (see below) ¦   +---at_client              <-- internal API used by the BLE, cell and Wifi APIs ¦   +---error                  <-- u_error_common.h: error codes common across APIs ¦   +---utils                  <-- contains common utilities ¦   ...
+¦   +---sock                   <-- the sockets API for cell, Wifi (and in the future BLE) ¦   +---security               <-- common API for u-blox security and TLS security/credential storage ¦   +---mqtt_client            <-- common MQTT client API for cell (and in the future Wifi) ¦   +---location               <-- common location API, can use GNSS, Cell Locate, Wifi/BLE stations, etc.
+¦   +---short_range            <-- internal API used by the BLE and Wifi APIs (see below) ¦   +---at_client              <-- internal API used by the BLE, cell and Wifi APIs ¦   +---ubx                    <-- internal API used by the GNSS API ¦   +---error                  <-- u_error_common.h: error codes common across APIs ¦   +---utils                  <-- contains common utilities ¦   ...
-+---cell                       <-- API for cellular (if you need more than network provides) +---wifi                       <-- API for Wifi (if you need more than network provides) +---ble                        <-- API for BLE +---port                       <-- port API: maps to SDKs and MCU platforms, includes build metadata
++---cell                       <-- API for cellular (if you need more than network provides) +---wifi                       <-- API for Wifi (if you need more than network provides) +---ble                        <-- API for BLE +---gnss                       <-- API for GNSS +---port                       <-- port API: maps to SDKs and MCU platforms, includes build metadata
     +---api
     +---test